Daniel Stern (actor)

 Daniel Jacob Stern (born August 28, 1957) is an American actor, artist, director, comedian, and screenwriter.
-He is best known for his roles as Marv Murchins in Home Alone (1990) and Home Alone 2: Lost in New York (1992), Phil Berquist in City Slickers (1991) and City Slickers II: The Legend of Curly's Gold (1994), the voice of adult Kevin Arnold on the television series The Wonder Years, and the voice of Dilbert on the animated series of the same name.
-Other notable films of his include Breaking Away (1979), Stardust Memories (1980), Diner (1982), Blue Thunder (1983), Hannah and Her Sisters (1986), The Milagro Beanfield War (1988), Coupe de Ville (1990), and Very Bad Things (1998).
+In film, he starred as Marv in Home Alone (1990) and Home Alone 2: Lost in New York (1992), Phil Berquist in City Slickers (1991) and City Slickers II: The Legend of Curly's Gold (1994).
+His other films include Breaking Away (1979), Stardust Memories (1980), Diner (1982), Blue Thunder (1983), Hannah and Her Sisters (1986), The Milagro Beanfield War (1988), Coupe de Ville (1990), and Very Bad Things (1998).
 He made his feature-film directorial debut with Rookie of the Year (1993).

+In 2023, Stern joined the cast of the Apple TV sci-fi series For All Mankind in the leading role of Eli Hobson.
+His other television roles include voicing adult Kevin Arnold on The Wonder Years and Dilbert from the animated series of the same name.

 Early life

-Stern was born in Bethesda, Maryland to Cynthia and Leonard Stern.
+Daniel Jacob Stern was born on August 28, 1957, in Bethesda, Maryland to Cynthia and Leonard Stern.
 His father was a social worker while his mother managed a day care center.
-He is Jewish.
+Stern is Jewish.
 His brother is television writer David M. Stern.
 During his years at Bethesda-Chevy Chase High School, Stern starred in several theater productions, including playing Chuck Baxter in Promises, Promises and Tevye in Fiddler on the Roof.
-Stern applied for a job as a lighting engineer for a Shakespeare Festival in Washington, D.C., but was hired as a walk-on in their production of The Taming of the Shrew, starring Glenn Close.
-He dropped out of high school in his senior year and soon moved to New York.
+He applied for a job as a lighting engineer for a Shakespeare Festival in Washington, D.C., but was hired as a walk-on in their production of The Taming of the Shrew, starring Glenn Close.
+Stern dropped out of high school in his senior year and soon moved to New York.
 After taking acting lessons at HB Studio with Austin Pendleton and Herbert Berghof, Stern began his acting career in Off Broadway and Broadway productions, including True West with Gary Sinise and How I Got That Story at Second Stage Theatre with Bob Gunton.
-He acted in numerous productions at The Public Theater, Ensemble Studio Theater, Cherry Lane Theater, and Manhattan Theater Club.
+Stern acted in numerous productions at The Public Theater, Ensemble Studio Theater, Cherry Lane Theater, and Manhattan Theater Club.